plataplomo/hummingbot/current_workflow/prototype_0.0.1_final/backpack_implementation_approach.md

 ### 2.1 Funding Rate Calculation Strategy

-We will implement a multi-tiered approach to funding rate calculation for Backpack:
+We will implement a multi-tiered approach to funding rate calculation for Backpack, updated based on the latest API documentation:

-#### Tier 1: Direct API (Experimental and Validating)
+#### Tier 1: Direct API (Using new endpoints)
-- Implement the proposed direct funding rate calculation using mark/index price
+- Implement funding rate calculation using the new endpoints:
+  - `/api/v1/funding/rates` for current funding rates
+  - `/api/v1/funding/predictedRates` for predicted rates
+  - `/api/v1/funding/history` for historical data
-- Treat this as an **experimental module** requiring continuous validation
+- Still treat this as an **experimental module** requiring validation
-- Log all discrepancies between calculated and actual funding payments
+- Log all discrepancies between reported and actual funding payments
-- Do not rely on this approach for critical trading decisions until validated
+- Pay special attention to timestamp precision (microseconds in WebSocket vs milliseconds in REST API)

 #### Tier 2: Fallback Strategy (Primary for 0.0.1)
 - Implement the Hyperliquid vs Backpack Spot strategy as the **primary approach** for 0.0.1